 What are the Different Types of Veterinarians and What Do They Do?

-Learn all about the various career options for aspiring veterinarians.
+Learn all about the various career options for aspiring veterinarians and animal health providers.

 Veterinary medicine is a vast and exciting field, offering numerous career paths for those passionate about animal health and welfare.
-Whether you envision yourself treating beloved pets or contributing to global public health, veterinary careers are as diverse as the animals they serve.
+Whether you envision yourself treating beloved pets or contributing to global public health, veterinary careers are as diverse as the patients they serve.
+Animal veterinarians also work across a wide range of environments, including veterinary hospitals, clinics, research settings and field-based roles.

-This article will delve deeper into the different types of veterinarians and the unique roles they perform, giving you a clearer picture of where a Doctor of Veterinary Medicine (DVM) degree might lead and an answer to the question: what does a veterinarian do?
+This article will delve deeper into the different types of veterinarians and the unique roles they perform.
+You’ll gain a clearer picture of where a Doctor of Veterinary Medicine (DVM) degree might lead and a comprehensive answer to the question: what do veterinarians do?

 Veterinary medicine isn’t a one-size-fits-all profession.
 While you probably already have a good sense of what a vet is, aspiring veterinarians can explore numerous specializations and distinctive career paths based on their interests and goals.
 Let’s explore some of the primary types of veterinarians and their responsibilities.